cookies-xor-cream/HugoTest/content/posts/poetry/forgetting-to-survive.md

 ---

 Water never meant to freeze,
-Liquid's ice that gambled feet,
+it's liquid ice that gambled feet,
-Twenty higher and it would run,
+twenty higher and it would run,
-It only needs the naked sun.
+it only needs the naked sun.

 To shed its roots and to unplant,
-To uproot itself, to take a stand;
+to uproot itself, to take a stand;
-It just got lucky, was brought alive,
+it just got lucky, was brought to life,
-It aims to live but can't survive.
+it aims to live but can't survive.